AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 For the Ada language, gnatcov is currently unable to provided coverage information for:

-* Call expressions part of the prefix of a dotted name
+* Call expressions part of the prefix of a dotted name.

 The coverage state of these cases will be reported as undetermined.

 For the C++ language, gnatcov will currently not instrument nor provide coverage information for:

-* Constructor and Destructor functions
+* Constructor and Destructor functions.

-* Constructor and Destructor calls
+* Constructor and Destructor calls.

 Guarded expression coverage limitations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^